nestordemeure/breviarium/data/english.md

 Congratulate him briefly but elegantly on feast days, birthdays, good health, etc.

-Rarely mention his virtues but always overlook his vices.
+Seldom praise his virtues, but consistently ignore his vices.

 Share your travels with him, relate praises others have spoken of him, and whisper everything in his ear, especially things said by his superiors.

 Never reveal his faults or vices, no matter how much he may ask.
 If he urges you, lest you seem distrustful, relate at most the mildest faults, or those he has openly acknowledged himself.
 For such things leave a bitter memory, no matter how they are said, especially if there is too much truth in them.

-Send him frequent greetings through others and in your own letters.
+Have mutual acquaintances convey your greetings frequently, and send your own regards in letters.

 Never defend an opinion contrary to his, or if you have dared to differ, allow him to persuade you.
 Show that you have been swayed and conceal that you disagreed.